jepetko/ng-scope-aware/README.md

 ### ng-view

-**ng-view** will create a new child scope and inherits prototypally from the parent scope.
+**ng-view** creates a new child scope and inherits prototypally from the parent scope.
 Properties can be shadowed.

 **Note**: in this case the tested module has to configure routing, e.g.: